 We're pretty vocal about our inbound marketing software selection: we use HubSpot.
 Not only that, but we help our clients use HubSpot, we frequently recommend it.
-(For transparency's sake, we are a HubSpot partner, which means we make a small commission when our clients choose HubSpot or when our blog readers click through and purchase HubSpot.)
+(For transparency's sake, we are a HubSpot partner and affiliate, which means we may make a small commission when our clients choose HubSpot or when our blog readers click through and purchase HubSpot.)